What is Signal-to-Noise Ratio and How to Measure it

 • 969 User reviews

-We’ll help you understand what signal to noise means, and make your signal to noise ratio better to ensure steady traffic, smooth movie streaming, and quick downloads.
+We’ll help you understand what SNR means, and make your signal to noise ratio better to ensure steady traffic, smooth movie streaming, and quick downloads.

 Of course, the first thing when asking about how to fix “signal to noise ratio” issues is to delve into just what SNR means.
-Signal to Noise is a measurement of how much relevant WiFi signal there is compared to any other signals that can get in the way.
+Signal to Noise is a measurement of how much relevant WiFi signal there is compared to any other signals that can get in the way, impacting network performance and signal clarity.
+It quantifies the relationship between the desired signal and background noise, both of which influence connection quality.

 Usually, when dealing with WiFi issues, there are two main problems:

-• Signal to Noise ratio: With signal to noise, the WiFi radio signals may be reaching just fine, but there are other radio signals that make it hard to pick out.
+• Signal to Noise ratio: With SNR, the WiFi radio signals may be reaching just fine, but there are other radio signals that make it hard to pick out.
+This background interference reduces signal clarity and affects Wi-Fi optimization.
+Devices like microwaves, cordless phones, or neighboring Wi-Fi networks often contribute to this interference.

 Think of each problem like a big room.
 If I’m on one side, and you’re on the other and you try to talk to me, if your voice is too soft I won’t be able to hear you unless you shout louder.
 That’s an issue with dead zones or signal strength.

-Signal to noise is where we are in the same room, but the room is full of other people.
-As you try to talk to me, we have to complete with all of the noises other people are making.
+SNR is where we are in the same room, but the room is full of other people.
+As you try to talk to me, we have to compete with all of the noises other people are making.
 It doesn’t help if someone else has a voice similar to yours, so I have to figure out when it’s you talking versus someone else.

 Notice how difficult it is to tell the difference between the signal and noise lines on this chart compared to the first one?
 That’s the rule: the lower the signal to noise ratio, the worse communication will be.
 We want a nice, big number for our SNR or S/N ratio since that means there’s a lot of distance between our signal and our noise.